Which Prescriptions Do Doctors Prescribe Most Often for Acne?

 - Minocycline - oral antibiotic

-*Isotretinoin comes with severe and potentially lifelong side effects, and is only approved for use in people with severe acne, but because of its effectiveness, doctors sometimes controversially prescribe it for milder acne as well.
+*Isotretinoin comes with severe and potentially lifelong side effects, and is only approved for use in people with severe and scarring acne that does not respond to other treatments.
+However, because of its effectiveness, doctors sometimes controversially prescribe it for milder acne as well.

 **Over the years, combination treatment has become more common, and prescribing topical antibiotics alone has become less common.